spshamim/Event-Buddy/frontend/README.md

 ```

 2.1.
 Create an Account on ImgBB, then get the API key.
 It is cruicial as it's used in createEvent/UpdateEvent feature
+2.2. add domain of uploaded image in next.config.ts

 3. Create a `.env` file in the root directory with the following content: